kubernetes-sigs/hierarchical-namespaces/docs/user-guide/concepts.md

 * Kubernetes Service Account Secrets
 * ConfigMaps named `istio-ca-root-cert` or `kube-root-ca.crt`, which are auto-created in new namespaces by Istio and Kubernetes respectively
-* *Planned for HNC v1.0+:* Any objects with the label `cattle.io/creator:norman`, which are [inserted by Rancher to support Projects](https://rancher.com/docs/rancher/v2.6/en/system-tools/#remove))
+* Any objects with the label `cattle.io/creator:norman`, which are [inserted by Rancher to support Projects](https://rancher.com/docs/rancher/v2.6/en/system-tools/#remove))
-* *Planned for future version:* Secrets with type `helm.sh/release.v1`, which is auto-created in the namespaces where their respective Helm releases are deployed to.
+* *HNC v1.1+:* Secrets with type `helm.sh/release.v1`, which is auto-created in the namespaces where their respective Helm releases are deployed to.

 <a name="admin"/>